Diffusion Models as Cartoonists: The Curious Case of High Density Regions: High-resolution diffusion probability landscape

 We demonstrated that algorithm \ref{alg:high-p-sampling} can generate images with much higher likelihoods than regular samples.
 However, after visually inspecting the high density samples $\vy_0$ in \autoref{fig:cifar-pi-est} we found that they correspond to blurry images with much less detail than regular samples.

-To gain more insight we perform high-probability sampling (algorithm \ref{alg:high-p-sampling}) on higher-resolution data with pre-trained diffusion models.\footnote{We used FFHQ-256 and Churches-256 models from \url{github.com/yang-song/score_sde_pytorch} and ImageNet-64 from \url{github.com/NVlabs/edm}} We tested different values of the threshold hyperparameter $t$ and found that for multiple models and datasets, the generated samples had higher average likelihood than regular samples.
-Moreover, we found that the samples with the highest likelihood were blurry images.
-Surprisingly, we found that for higher values of $t$, the samples were unnatural cartoons, but still received higher likelihoods than regular samples.
+To gain more insight we analyze high-density samples on higher-resolution diffusion models.\footnote{We used FFHQ-256 and Churches-256 models from \url{github.com/yang-song/score_sde_pytorch} and ImageNet-64 from \url{github.com/NVlabs/edm}} We found that the samples with the highest likelihood were blurry images.
+Surprisingly, for higher values of $t$, the samples were unnatural cartoons but still received higher likelihoods than regular samples.
 The training datasets do not contain any cartoon images.
 See \autoref{fig:high-res-high-p-sampling}.
+A similar phenomenon occurs for latent diffusion models \autoref{app:stable_diffusion}.

 Inspired by the empirical observation that the highest likelihood generated samples are blurry images we performed the following two experiments.
 First, we add different amounts of blur to FFHQ-256 test images and measure the likelihood of the distorted image.
 We found that blurring always increases the likelihood and that the increase is proportional to the strength of blurring (\autoref{fig:blurring-logp-ffhq}).